aarongarciah/parcel-static-boilerplate/README.md

 ## Serve production build locally

-If you want to serve your production build (the generated `/dist` folder) locally just run this command and open `http://localhost:5000/` in your browsers.
+If you want to serve your production build (the generated `/dist` folder) locally just run this command and open [`http://localhost:5000/`](http://localhost:5000/) in your browser.
 This command runs the `npm run build` command before serving the `/dist` folder.

 ```
 npm run serve